-This is the third installment of craft cider roundups from Meredith of Along Came a Cider.
-For more, check out her first article for Cider Culture about ciders pushing the envelope, and her second article about still ciders.
+This is part of a series of craft cider roundups from Meredith of Along Came a Cider.
+For more, check out her stories about ciders pushing the envelope, and a round up of still ciders.

 Fall is second only to spring in terms of its unpredictable weather.
 Now, it might feel damp and chilly in the morning, only to grow blazingly hot by the afternoon.
 That can make for challenges not only when getting dressed in the morning, but also for what to eat and, most importantly, what cider to serve.

 To reckon with this uncertainty, I’ve thought about all the delicious conditions of fall — from golden breezes to first frost — and chosen a roundup of ciders to suit the season.
 I have reviewed all of these on my blog and selected them for here based on seasonality.
 There are many ways to appreciate fall, and hopefully these four ciders will help you make the most of the season.